coffeebe4code/disc/README.md

 # About
-The DISC language is a lisp dialect based language.
+The DISC language is a lisp adjacent language.
 The language itself has many features that most developers are accustomed to in the modern era, as well as several new ones.
 This project has goals that will ensure success and adoption of the language.
 The goals are...

 - **Tooling is first class**.
 The language server, the cli, the parser, everything for a developer to be successful will all be included in decisions and apart of the main project.